SamiKalliomaki/eppabasic/static/manual/en/commands/keyhit.md

 Function KeyHit(näppäin As Integer) As Boolean
 ```

-Returns information if key has been pressed since the last call to the function.
+Returns information whether key has been pressed since the last call to the function.

-Calling the function twice returns always False on the second call.
+Calling this function twice always returns False on the second call.

 [List of key codes](manual:keycodes)